 Real-time backups are another feature to prioritize.
-They give you the ability to backup a WordPress site in real-time, the moment updates happen.
+They give you the ability to backup a WordPress site in real-time when updates happen.
 This is probably the best way to protect every single piece of your digital real estate.

 Furthermore, remote destinations let you dispatch copies of your site to virtual locations.
 The list includes popular solutions such as Amazon Cloud, Google Drive, and Dropbox.
-This should be used as an extra measure, in combination with local disk storage.
+Remote destinations should be used as an extra measure with local disk storage.

 In any event, once you choose your plugin, check out its Settings section.
 Feel free to customize and schedule the backup process as you see fit.